airbnb/epoxy/README.md

 ## <a name="models-list"/>Modifying the Models List

-Subclasses of EpoxyAdapter have access to the `models` field, a `List<ViewModel<?>>` which specifies what models to show and in what order.
+Subclasses of EpoxyAdapter have access to the `models` field, a `List<EpoxyModel<?>>` which specifies what models to show and in what order.
 The list starts off empty, and subclasses should add models to this list, and otherwise modify it as they see fit, in order to build their view.

 Every time the list is modified you must notify the changes with the standard RecyclerView methods - `notifyDataSetChanged()`, `notifyItemInserted()`, etc. As always with RecyclerView, `notifyDataSetChanged()` should be avoided in favor of more specific methods like `notifyItemInserted()` when possible.